 But it’s not the whole story.

-Keen consumers of paid services
+Today’s pirates are keen consumers of paid services

 Analyst firm IDC says New Zealanders are now among the world’s keenest buyers of paid online services.
-Some 22 percent of consumers here say services like Netflix and Lightbox are their main way of viewing entertainment.
+Some 22 per cent of consumers here say services like Netflix and Lightbox are their main way of viewing entertainment.

-That’s on a par with the US and a long way ahead of the worldwide figure of 14 percent.
+That’s on a par with the US and a long way ahead of the worldwide figure of 14 per cent.

 We’re still behind North America when it comes to buying a streaming service.
-On the other side of the Pacific 41 percent pay for streaming TV, here just over a quarter do.
+On the other side of the Pacific 41 per cent pay for streaming TV, here just over a quarter do.

 New Zealand wasted little time moving from near the bottom of the online service league to the top of the table.
 It is three years since Spark launched Lightbox, the first widely available local service.
 There were also services like the Premier League Pass which allowed fans to watch English football on digital devices.